• About

 Nikhita Damaraju

-I am a third-year PhD candidate at the University of Washington’s Institute for Public Health Genetics, working in the Miller lab.
-My research interests lie at the intersection of bioinformatics, statistical genetics, and health economics, with a focus on advancing translational research.
-My dissertation centers on evaluating long-read sequencing for clinical care and developing applications that leverage this technology to improve patient outcomes.
+I am a recent PhD graduate in Public Health Genetics from the University of Washington’s Institute for Public Health Genetics, where I worked in the Miller Lab.
+My research sits at the intersection of bioinformatics, statistical genetics, and health economics, with a focus on translational genomics.
+My dissertation evaluated long-read sequencing for clinical care — addressing how accurate it is, what it enables beyond a single diagnosis, and how often it changes outcomes for patients who have exhausted standard testing options.

-Throughout my academic journey, I’ve engaged in diverse projects that bridge disciplines like statistics, genetics, cancer biology, biochemistry, machine learning, and public health.
-I am passionate about using these interdisciplinary skills to drive innovations in precision medicine.
+Throughout my research and professional experiences, I have worked across statistics, genetics, cancer biology, machine learning, and public health, and I am passionate about bringing these interdisciplinary skills to precision medicine in industry.

 Education